getcarina/getcarina.com/CONTRIBUTING.md

 ### Legal

+All documentation and blog posts in this repository are licensed Creative Commons Attribution-ShareAlike.
+The intent with this license is that you can redistribute the material any way you like as long as you give appropriate credit and link to the license at http://creativecommons.org/licenses/by-sa/4.0/.
+If you re-use the material, you must also re-use the same license.

 Do not use the name Docker in any public facing repositories.
 Docker is a trademark and should be used only when referring to the tools produced by Docker.
 Do *not* include the name Docker in the name of anything that you create.

 For an example how Docker responds when someone uses their name in an unauthorized way, see [Legal request - Change domain name to drop Docker](https://github.com/j-bennet/wharfee/issues/89).

 ### Images